unfoldingWord-dev/translationRecorder-Info/docs/index.rst

 translationRecorder Information
 ============================

-This site is the official documentation for Door43's Unlocked Grammar formatting information.
+This site is the official documentation for the translationRecorder user manuals.

 Contents: